Zouk (club): Zouk Las Vegas

 In addition, it has a relatively large food hall named Famous Foods Street Eats, featuring 16 different dining concepts, in particular Singaporean and Japanese concepts.

+Zouk Los Angeles

+The group will be opening its sixth outlet along the La Cinega Boulevard in Los Angeles.
+The 16,500 sq ft venue will be jointly operated with SBE Entertainment Group and will then occupy the Nightingale nightclub.
+Zouk Los Angeles is slated to open in 2024.

+Japan

+Zouk Tokyo

+In 2023, Zouk has announced its expansion to open its fifth outlet at the newly built Granbell Square in Ginza, Tokyo.
+The club is built through a partnership with Japan's Belluna, the company behind Granbell Hotel Group.
+It is located at the basement level of the hotel and was opened on 6 October 2023.

 ZoukOut

 In 2000, Zouk started an all-night dance music festival, ZoukOut.
 The dance festival was held at Siloso Beach at Sentosa, Singapore.

 ZoukOut was held annually with the exception of 2019 to 2021, due to the festival taking a break and COVID-19 pandemic in Singapore.
 The festival resumed in 2022.